1. Flash is firing but pictures are dark

 4. Compatible AA batteries

 The Sea Dragon Flash SL963 is compatible with single-use alkaline or rechargeable NiMH AA batteries only.
 We recommend Panasonic Eneloop AA NiMH rechargeable batteries.
-Do not use Nickle-Zinc (NiZn), 14500-type Li-ion rechargeable, single-use Lithium AA batteries or AA rechargeable lithium batteries, as these batteries have different energy profiles that may damage the electronic circuitry and/or cause battery to overheat.
+Do not use Nickle-Zinc (NiZn), 14500-type Li-ion rechargeable or single-use Lithium AA batteries as those batteries have different voltage outputs that may damage the electronic circuitry and/or cause battery to overheat..

 5. Connecting Flash to Olympus, Sea&Sea and other UW housings using 7mm optical flash port